-It is the responsibility of the student to apply for graduation through CaneLink during the student's final semester before the deadline date communicated by the Office of the Registrar.
-These dates are published in the Academic Calendar.
+It is the responsibility of the student to apply for graduation through CaneLink during the student's final semester before the deadline date communicated by the Office of the Registrar and to ensure that their information in CaneLink, including dissertation titles, is correct.
+The deadline is published in the Academic Calendar.